Tania D. Mitchell

 Tania D. Mitchell (born 1974) is a student development specialist.
 She is an associate professor of Higher Education at the University of Minnesota.

 Early life and education

 Mitchell was born in 1974.
 She grew up in San Antonio, Texas, where her family engaged in community work and service.
-Mitchell earned her Bachelor of Arts degree in political science and communications from Baylor University and her Master's degree in higher education and student affairs from Indiana University.
+Mitchell earned her Bachelor of Arts degree in political science and communications from Baylor University and her Master's degree in higher education and student affairs from Indiana University Bloomington.
 She then enrolled at the University of Massachusetts for her Graduate Certificate in feminist studies and Doctor of Education in student development.

 Career

 Upon receiving her Ed.D., Mitchell became an assistant professor of Service Learning Leadership at California State University, Monterey Bay, where she developed and directed the Student Leadership in Service Learning Program.
 She joined the faculty at Stanford University in 2007 where she served as the Associate Director for Undergraduate Studies and Director of Service Learning in the Center for Comparative Studies in Race and Ethnicity.
 In her first year at Stanford, Mitchell published Critical service-learning as social justice education: A case study of the citizen scholars program, which found that a critical service-learning pedagogy, such as The Citizen Scholars Program, encourages students to think and develop commitments to act for social justice.
 As a result of her academic research, she received the 2011 IARSLCE Early Career Research Award.